graalvm/CLAMH/documentation/CLAMH_Users_Guide.md

 # 7 Benchmark Construction and Design

+This section discusses the structure of CLAMH benchmarks, along with general guidelines for benchmark design.

 ## 7.1 Benchmark Harness Wrapper

 The wrapper generator extracts the annotations from the benchmark code and use